AlexToTheSun/Validator_Activity/Mainnet-Guides/IDEP/README.md

 - SSH key login
 - Install File2ban
 - 2FA for SSH
-## State sync for your Sentry Nodes
-[[Here](https://github.com/AlexToTheSun/Validator_Activity/blob/main/State-Sync/IDEP.md)] is the Link to guide for sync your Sentry Nodes by RPC Node with State Sync.

-Not recomended for node with validators.
-Because it should be protected by Sentry Nodes.

 ## DDoS attacks protection
 All validator nodes should be protected from DDoS attacks by Sentry Nodes. [[Guide](https://github.com/AlexToTheSun/Validator_Activity/blob/main/Mainnet-Guides/IDEP/Sentry-Node-Architecture.md)]